-- A. First offense academic integrity decisions may be appealed to the School Dean/Assistant Dean.
-These decisions may be appealed for the same reasons as noted below in section B. - B. Decisions may be appealed for the following reasons: - 1) There were procedural errors made which significantly impacted the sanction or the findings. - 2) The severity of the sanction imposed was not appropriate based on the nature of the violation or the circumstances. - 3) New information is discovered that was not available at the time of the investigation that would significantly impact the sanction or the findings. - C. Respondents have the right to appeal the decision to the Office of the Dean of Students by filing a written appeal within (5) five working days after receiving notification of the decision.
+- A. First offense academic integrity decisions may be appealed to the School Dean.
+These decisions may be appealed for the same reasons as noted below in section B. - B. Decisions may be appealed for the following reasons: - 1) There were procedural errors made which significantly impacted the sanction or the findings. - 2) The severity of the sanction imposed was not appropriate based on the nature of the violation or the circumstances. - 3) New information is discovered that was not available at the time of the investigation that would significantly impact the sanction or the findings. - C. Respondents have the right to appeal the decision to the Office of the Dean of Students by filing a written appeal within 5 (five) business days after receiving notification of the decision.
 In cases of gender discrimination or sexual misconduct, both the Respondent and Complainant have the right to appeal. - 1) The following should be addressed in the appeal letter: - a.
 Were the procedures, as stated in the code of conduct/adjudication followed?
-If not how did the process error affect the outcome of the case. - b.
-What new information has been discovered, why was it not available at the time of the investigation, and how would it potentially affect the outcome of the case? - 2) The Office of the Dean of Students will assign an appeal reviewer to review the appeal and determine whether it should go to the appeal board. - 3) If the case is appealable, it will be referred to an appeal board to review the case and the appeal documents, meet with the student(s), and may affirm, reverse, or remand the case for further proceedings.
-The board will make a recommendations to the Vice President of Student Services or Vice President of Academic Affairs.
-A written decision shall be provided to each party via official College email.
-The decision of the Vice Presidents shall be final.
+If not how did the process error affect the outcome of the case. - 2) What new information has been discovered, why was it not available at the time of the investigation, and how would it potentially affect the outcome of the case? - 3) The Office of the Dean of Students will assign an appeal reviewer to review the appeal and determine whether it should go to the appeal board. - 4) If the case is appealable, it will be referred to an appeal board to review the case and the appeal documents, meet with the student(s), and may affirm, reverse, or remand the case for further proceedings.
+The board will make a recommendations to the Vice President of Student Services (VPSS) or Vice President of Academic Affairs.
+A written decision shall be provided to each party via the student's official College email (@student.lccc.wy.edu) within 10 (ten) business days of receipt of the written appeal.
+The decision of the Vice President shall be final. - D. Students have the right to provide a request in writing, with rationale, to the VPSS to have their transcript notation removed.
+The VPSS will only consider the removal of the notation on the transcript, not the removal of the actual sanction.
+The VPSS will consider the following factors when making their decision: